USS Craster Hall

 USS Craster Hall (ID-1486) was a cargo steamship that was built in Scotland in 1909 and served in the merchant fleets of first the United Kingdom and then the United States.
-In 1918–19 she served in the United States Navy.
-In 1927 she was damaged in a collision off the coast of Peru, was beached to prevent her sinking, but was wrecked.
+From 1918 to 1919, she served in the United States Navy.
+In 1927, she was damaged in a collision off the coast of Peru, was beached to prevent her sinking, but was wrecked.